 It’s expected that while the shutdowns caused widespread pain for many industries others have fared better.
-This table looks at who benefited, who will bounce back and who is at most risk of longer tem pain.
+This table looks at who benefited, who will bounce back and who is at most risk of longer-term pain.

 Rethink: are you prepared for the debt cliff?

 Businesses need to be planning now for the cliff and looking ahead to profitability or solvency once support measures expire.
 It’s also important to consider the other factors impacting recovery.
 This will mean a rethink on the way businesses do business.
-There are number of considerations your business should be looking at now to avoid falling from the debt cliff, including:
+There are several considerations your business should be looking at how to avoid falling from the debt cliff, including:

 Watch the latest webinars from our experts across Australia, as they discuss the needs for your business now.

-The top four things you can be doing now
+The top five things you can be doing now

 Businesses must be looking at strategies that will see them through such as: